-To determine whether there is an underlying physical cause (like anemia), your doctor may order a blood test to find out if your red blood cell count is abnormally low.
+To determine whether there is an unrelated physical cause (like anemia) to your fatigue, your doctor may order a blood test to find out if your red blood cell count is abnormally low.
 If you are anemic, there are treatment options available.
-Be sure to participate in exercises and take only treatments prescribed by your doctor.
-Stay away from treating yourself with over-the-counter medicines for “iron-poor blood.”
+Take only treatments prescribed by your doctor.
+Do not treat yourself with over-the-counter medicines for “iron-poor blood.”
 These medicines have not proven to be helpful.

 There are some simple things you can do to help yourself when experiencing fatigue:

-- Take several 30 minute naps or breaks in a comfortable chair or bed.
+- Take a 30-minute nap or breaks in a comfortable chair or bed.